Papa Winnie

-Papa Winnie (birth name Winston Carlisle Peters) is a reggae musician from St. Vincent and the Grenadines in the Caribbean.
+Papa Winnie (birth name Carlisle Winston Peters) is a reggae musician from St. Vincent and the Grenadines in the Caribbean.
 As of 1997 he had sold over 200,000 albums in Latin America and Asia.
 He is famous in Italy following a 1989 performance of the song "You Are My Sunshine".

 His recordings often make mention of Rootsie and Boopsie, first named in his song of the same title from 1987.
 In an interview on Italian TV, he said that "Rootsie" and "Boopsie" were nicknames for the two children he just had from his recently married Italian girlfriend, but he gave no further information about the children's real names.